www. Trade Show Marketing Advice .org

-"using trade show giveaways"
+using trade show giveaways

-trade show marketing | trade show marketing articles | unrelated humor | home
+home | more trade show marketing articles

-If you're serious about getting a good giveaway for your booth, try to pick something of value but that you can also budget for.
+If you're serious about getting a good promotional giveaway for your booth, try to pick something of value but that you can also budget for.
 Get something that won't be thrown away after the show.
 Make sure your company name and contact information is on it.
 It's great if you can pick a product that is themed with your business.
 If you pick a more expensive "premium" product, hold on to it and only give it to your qualified prospects.
 Use it as a tool to get peoples attention.
 Ask a prospect, "Would you be interested in our xyz-widget'?
 I just need to ask you a few questions."
 If the prospect turns out to be not qualified, thank him for his time and give him a pen.

 random thought #1 - If I was still doing trade shows, I would consider tins of mints with my company logo on it.
 Who doesn't like breath mints, especially when you're talking to a lot of people at a trade show.
 And its not something (like candy) that you can "eat in one sitting".
 I think they would make it past the show, and although they would eventually run out and the tin would be discarded, they would certainly last for a while.